-However, as soon as I entered the walled Old Town and saw the beautiful narrow streets with mysterious cobble stoned alleyways, staircases leading to nowhere and hundreds of friendly cats (refraining from using the word ‘stray’ as Kotor’s cats truly belong to the town of Kotor and are looked after and cherished by the residents), I knew that I’d find it hard to leave.
+As soon as I entered the walled Old Town of Kotor and saw the beautiful narrow streets with mysterious cobblestoned alleyways, staircases leading to nowhere and hundreds of friendly cats, I knew that I’d find it hard to leave.

 1. Hike up to Kotor Fortress

 Top of any list of things to do in Kotor should be this.

 If there’s one thing that everybody does in Kotor, it is to hike up to the fortress and take in the breathtaking views of Boka Bay, or the Bay of Kotor.